Confidence Calibration in Vision-Language-Action Models: Calibration in Vision-Language-Action Models

 \section{Calibration in Vision-Language-Action Models}

-In this section, we formalize the problem of confidence calibration for vision-language-action (VLA) policies.
-We define calibration, describe how contemporary VLA architectures generate actions and how to extract a corresponding confidence estimate, and introduce the standard calibration metrics used in our empirical study.
+In this section, we formalize the problem of confidence calibration for vision-language-action models.
+We define calibration, describe a typical example of how contemporary VLA architectures generate actions and how to extract a corresponding confidence estimate, and introduce the standard calibration metrics used in our empirical study (see Figure \ref{fig:main_2} for a visual summary of this material).
 Finally, we present two lightweight remedies for the miscalibration we observe in practice: \emph{prompt ensembles} and \emph{action-wise Platt scaling}.